Tingmo

 Tingmo (ཀྲིན་མོག) is a steamed bread in Tibetan cuisine.
 It is sometimes described as a steamed bun that is similar to Chinese flower rolls, with a soft and fluffy texture.
 It does not contain any kind of filling.
 A tingmo with some type of filling, like beef or chicken, is called a momo.
 Tingmo are often paired with vegetable dishes, meat dishes, dal dishes, and phing sha (a dish consisting of cellophane noodles, meat, and wood ear mushrooms).
+This dish can also be made by making twist and turns in the dough, so that it becomes more fluffy.
 It is speculated that the name "tingmo" is a contraction of "tinga" ("cloud" in the Tibetan language) and "momo" ("dumpling" in the Tibetan language).